ec262/discovery/README.md

 Each chunk has its own hash, with fields for the assigned foreman, worker, and key.
 Only assigned workers can see the key; only the foreman can destroy the chunk.
-Chunks expire after a given interval (for now, 24h).
-We also keep a single key, `chunks`, that keeps track of the last chunk created.
+Chunks expire after 24h.
+We also keep a single key, `chunks`, that contains the ID of the last chunk created (more detail in next section).

 ### Locks